The Conversion Copywriting Brief

 - Website analytics?

 If not, don't worry.
-My process starts with collecting data.
-I'll let you know what we need and how we can fill any gaps in your existing data.
+My process starts with collecting data and I'll let you know how we can fill any gaps.

 There You Have It

-And here's a less-obvious benefit: presenting the brief gives me a chance to bow out if the fit is poor.
-If I can't nail your tone, or if I'm not feeling how your brand hangs together, I'll tell you right away.
+And here's a less-obvious benefit: If I can't nail your tone, or if I'm not feeling how your brand hangs together, I'll tell you right away.